earentir/cmsmgmt/README.md

 - **Database configuration parsing** – Reads your CMS configuration to determine connection details for MySQL/PostgreSQL (Joomla) or MySQL (WordPress), including host, port, username, password and database name.
 - **List users** – Enumerates all user accounts in your CMS.
 For WordPress it reports the username, e-mail, role and other metadata; for Joomla it shows ID, username, name, email and roles.
 - **Edit users** – Allows you to update user information (name and e-mail) for both WordPress and Joomla.
 Run `cmsmgmt users edit <username>` and follow the prompts.
 - **CMS information** – Displays general information about the CMS and version number.
-The `info general` command prints the database name, database user and detected table prefixes. `info version` prints the WordPress or Joomla version (and release for Joomla).
+The `info db` command prints the database name, database user and detected table prefixes. `info version` prints the WordPress or Joomla version (and release for Joomla).
 - **Cross-database support** – Joomla installations can be backed by MySQL or PostgreSQL.
 WordPress support currently assumes MySQL.

 ## Installation